-On 8/24/22 President Biden announced an effort to forgive up to $20,000 of federal student loan debt for Pell Grant recipients, and up to $10,000 for other qualifying borrowers.
+On 6/30/23 the Supreme Court ruled that President Biden’s effort to forgive federal student loan debt was unconstitutional and therefore rejected and will not happen.
+President Biden is still making efforts to forgive federal student loan debt.
 Please refer to this page of the Federal Student Aid website for the most current information.

 Undergraduate loans, graduate loans and Parent PLUS loans managed by the Department of Education are all eligible.
 The student loan forgiveness plan only applies to federal student loans.
 Private student loans are not eligible for forgiveness, even if they began as federal loans.
 If you’re unsure what type of loans you have, contact your loan servicer.